migurski/DEM-Tools/README.md

 ## Usage ##

 1. Clone the git repository.
-2. cd to the data directory and run `python hillup-seed.py 10`.
+2. Run `python hillup-seed.py 10`.
 That will download necessary DEM data and then populate the `out` directory with slope-and-azimuth TIFFs for a small region near San Francisco at zoom level 10.
 If that works, you can then generate a larger set of TIFFs via a line like
 `python hillup-seed.py -b 41 -121 42 -120 4 5 6 7 8 9 10 11 12 13 14 15`
 3. install `render/tile.cgi` as a CGI script in your favorite web server.
 You can then test it by loading a URL like http://localhost/tiles/hills/10/163/395.png where `localhost/tiles/hills` matches the installation path and `10/163/395.png` is the slippy math pap to a tile (in this case, near San Francisco at 37.84, -122.50).